 Counselor Recognition award nominees must meet the following criteria:

-- They have a master’s degree or higher and work full-time as a counselor at a public, private, or independent middle or high school in the United States.
+- They have a master’s degree or higher and work full-time as a counselor at a public, private, or independent middle or high school.

 - They provide direct guidance and counseling services for a number of students and their families.